USS Liberty incident: Events leading to the attack

-During the Six-Day War between Israel and several Arab nations, the United States maintained a neutral country status.
-Several days before the war began, USS Liberty was ordered to proceed to the eastern Mediterranean area to perform a signals intelligence collection mission in international waters near the north coast of Sinai, Egypt.
-After the war erupted, due to concerns about its safety as it approached its patrol area, several messages were sent to Liberty to increase its allowable closest point of approach (CPA) to Egypt's and Israel's coasts from 12.5 and 6.5 nmi, respectively, to 20 and 15 nmi, and then later to 100 nmi for both countries, thereby reducing proximity.
-However, due to ineffective message handling and routing, these messages were not received until after the attack.
+During the Six-Day War between Israel and several Arab nations, the United States declared its neutrality.
+Several days before the war began, USS Liberty was ordered to the eastern Mediterranean to gather signals intelligence in international waters near the north coast of Sinai, Egypt.

-According to Israeli sources, at the start of the war on 5 June, General Yitzhak Rabin, Israeli Air Force (IAF) chief of staff informed Commander Ernest Carl Castle, the American naval attaché in Tel Aviv, that Israel would defend its coast with every means at its disposal, including sinking unidentified ships.
-He asked the U.S. to keep its ships away from Israel's shore or at least inform Israel of their exact positions.
+According to Israeli sources, at the start of the war on 5 June, General Yitzhak Rabin, Israeli Air Force (IAF) chief of staff, informed Commander Ernest Carl Castle, the American naval attaché in Tel Aviv, that Israel would defend its coast by every means including sinking unidentified ships.
+He asked the U.S. to keep its ships away from Israel's coast, or at least inform Israel of their exact positions.
 (Note: The failure of the Israeli navy's attacks on Egyptian and Syrian ports early in the war did little to assuage Israel's fears.
 The U.S. had previously rejected Israel's request for a formal naval liaison.
 On 31 May, Avraham Harman, Israel's ambassador to Washington, had warned Under Secretary of State Eugene V. Rostow that if war breaks out, "we would have no telephone number to call, no code for plane recognition, and no way to get in touch with the U.S. Sixth Fleet".)